-Decades of research have been dedicated to exploring strategies to increase the numbers of women and members of ethnic minority groups typically underrepresented in science, technology, engineering and mathematics (STEM) careers.
+Decades of research have been dedicated to exploring strategies to increase the numbers of women and members of communities of color typically underrepresented in science, technology, engineering and mathematics (STEM) careers.
 The underrepresentation of some groups has economic implications for these individuals and their families.
 Join the Innovations in STEM Education Research team in discussing factors that contribute to students’ science career aspirations through an examination of home and family-related variables that contribute to students’ beliefs about the value of science for their future.
 Discussions will examine ways we can engage partners, schools and families in working together to provide quality science education for all.